CartoDB/academy/_app/_tutorials/publishing_sharing_maps.md

 ---
 title: "Publishing, Sharing, and Embedding your Map"
+description: Describes how to share CARTO maps and manage your publishing options with the CARTO Builder.
 permalink: /courses/tutorials/publishing-sharing-and-embedding-your-map/
-tweet_text: "Describes how to share CARTO maps and manage your publishing options."
+tweet_text: "Describes how to share maps with CARTO."
 redirect_from: https://carto.com/docs/carto-builder/publishing-and-sharing-maps/
 embed_url: 'https://documentation.cartodb.com/viz/de9b05e8-8a0d-11e5-b315-0ea31932ec1d/embed_map'
 ---